Nathan Truesdell

 Nathan Truesdell is an Academy Award nominated independent filmmaker.
 He is best known for his work on the documentary films Balloonfest, Ascension, and The Water Slide.

 Life and career

 Truesdell comes from Clark, Missouri where he spent the first 18 years of his life.
-He then realized the practicality of college and attended the University of Missouri.
+He then realized the practicality of college and, nevertheless, attended the University of Missouri.
 He obtained his degree in computer science with a minor in mathematics.
-Nate comes from the DIY school of filmmaking.

-Truesdell has worked with many award-winning and well-regarded documentary filmmakers.

 His second documentary short film Balloonfest, premiered at American Film Institute and San Francisco International Film Festival.
 His documentary short film The Water Slide, premiered at American Film Institute and San Francisco International Film Festival.

 In 2021, Truesdell produced and photographed Ascension, which went on to be nominated for the Academy Award for Best Documentary Feature Film at the 94th Academy Awards.

 Personal life

 Truesdell is married to filmmaker Jessica Kingdon.